 Here, too, the African tradition of storytelling shines through with a plethora of award-winning African writers.
 These novels often incorporate the history of their setting, blurring the lines between fiction and non-fiction.

 Barbara Kingsolver is an American author who spent a brief time in central Congo as a child.
-This fictional book, set in a rural village in Congo.
-Nathan Pierce, a Baptist minister on an evangelical mission, takes his wife and for daughters, carrying with them all they think they’ll need to survive.
+This fictional book is set in a rural village in Congo.
+Nathan Pierce, a Baptist minister on an evangelical mission, takes his wife and four daughters, carrying with them all they think they’ll need to survive.
 It’s an epic story set over three decades.

 Set in Zimbabwe’s capital city, the book follows the lives of Vimbai, a hairdresser in Mrs Khumalo’s salon, and charming new hairdresser, Dumisani.